 The pair of ordinary differential equations that result have an interesting behavior.
 For certain choices of the interaction coefficients (such as those given here), the populations of predator and prey will tend to a periodic oscillation.
 The two populations will be out of phase; the number of prey will rise, then after a delay, the predators will rise as the prey begins to fall, causing the predator population to crash again.

-In this program, the pair of ODE's is solved with a simple finite difference approximation using a fixed step size.
+In this code, the pair of ODE's is solved with a simple finite difference approximation using a fixed step size.
 In general, this is NOT an efficient or reliable way of solving differential equations.
-However, this program is intended to illustrate the ideas of finite difference approximation.
+However, this code is intended to illustrate the ideas of finite difference approximation.